cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 ### Checking for an existing User

 Anything live on the internet is only going to last a few days at best before it starts getting inbound spam.
-You may not want to try to create a new Impoprt Document from some spammers email signature.
+You may not want to try to create a new Import Document from some spammers email signature.
 To prevent this, we can check if a User record exists for the sender of the email.
 If the User is found, we move on to processing the email.
 If the User is not found, we'll mark the email as